megersa93/-CSEC_CPD./README.md

-This is a solution of codeforce problem.
+These are a solution of codeforce problem.